 "Whoever, therefore, holds mastery over the grove, the Arabians call 'sacred'. ...some used to equate the frankincense tree with the mastic-tree, and others with the terebinth. [...] it was a tree with twisted twigs and branches like a maple’s, which poured forth juice as does the almond-tree, and ... it is cut ... when the sun is at its hottest."

-On other plants, he explains that:
+On other plants, Solinus explains that:

 "Myrrh grows in the same forests.
 Its roots rejoice when the soil around them is loosened, which produces the same effect as raking grape-vines.
 When laid bare, the roots flow with thick tears.
 The juice which comes forth spontaneously is the more valuable; that elicited by wounds in the bark is judged less so.
 Its rough bark is twisted into whorls and spikes, and its leaves are similar to those of an olive, though more wrinkled.
 It grows to a maximum height of five cubits. [...]
 The same Arabians gather cinnamon.
 This shrub is grown from a short stalk, with small and stunted branches, and is never above two cubits in height.
 Those which grow more thinly are considered the more select, while those which grow more thickly are thought less useful."

-On their customs, Solinus tells us:
+On their customs, the celebrated author tells us:

 "The Arabians live far and wide, spread out, with different manners and customs.
 They have a great deal of hair, wear a headdress on their heads; a part with equal binding around, the beard shaved to their skin.
 They busy themselves with trade, not buying foreign wares, but selling their own, as they obviously have both rich forests and rich seas."